Interaural Cues

 The next major cue for horizontal sound detection is interaural timing differences or ITD.
 Since ITD relies on timing it is possible to use part of the cue with only a single ear.
 In this sense there are 2 "types" of ITD, those that rely on echos to come back to the ear and those that rely on the same sound hitting each ear at a different time.

 Those that hit each ear at a different time are what people mean when they refer to ITD as this information is what allows us to locate something in space.
 Echos that come back to a single ear give us a sense of the size of a room but not necessarily the location of something and so are therefore not really a spacial cue.
-The line can get blurry however so we need to understand the difference between the single ear and two ear information our brain can receive.
+This perceptual line can get blurry so we need to understand the difference between the single ear hearing echos and two ear hearing a single wavefront and how that changes the information our brain receives.

 Delays coming back to the ear play a large role in our perception of size.
-If a room is big there will be a long delay for any sound to come back to the ear after the direct sound.
-Echos carry size information and surface information based on how long the sound waves take to come back after reflection and how the sound wave has been filtered.
-Someone with only a single ear would be able to detect size and what it may have reflected off of, such as brick vs carpet.
+If a room is big there will be a long delay before any sound bounces off a surface and comes back to the ear after the direct sound.
+Echos carry size information and surface material information based on how long the sound waves take to come back after reflecting and how the sound wave has been spectrally changed.
+Someone with only a single ear would be able to detect the size of the room and what the sound may have reflected off of, such as brick vs carpet.
 What they would struggle to do is detect location.
-Horizontally locating a sound wouldn't be possible with a single ear because you need a second ear to receive the sound and compare it against when the first ear got the sound.
+Horizontally locating a sound isn't possible with a single ear because you need a second ear to receive the sound and compare it against when the first ear got the sound.
 The brain is no pushover though, and can do some pretty amazing things with spectral cues to try and help out but horizontal location would be difficult to do.

 ITD leads to a psychoacoustic phenomena called the Haas effect that we will talk about in a separate lesson, but it worth mentioning here.

 I want to briefly mention mono reverb here.
 Mono reverb is the same echos and delays and filters on the sound in both channels.
 Stereo reverb has differences but a mono one does not.
-This is possible because of ITD and spectral cues.
+We get the sense of a room due to the difference in timing cues, echos, and filtering making a mono reverb sound very similar to a regular stereo reverb!
 Reverb is a principle of "space" and more so "size".
 Hence why something like a mono reverb can exist at all!

 Spectral differences